hynek/doc2dash/docs/installation.rst

 .. warning::

    I strongly discourage from installing ``doc2dash`` into your global ``site-packages`` because it will inevitably lead to conflicts_.
-   Either use pipsi_ or create a virtualenv_ by hand.
+   Either use pipx_ or create a virtualenv_ by hand.

 As of version 3.0, ``doc2dash`` only runs on Python 3.7.